-- Kohima War Cemetery – is a memorial dedicated to soldiers of the 2nd British Division of the Allied Forces who died in the Second World War at Kohima, the capital of Nagaland, India, in April 1944.
+- Kohima War Cemetery – Kohima war cemetery is a memorial dedicated to soldiers of the 2nd British Division of the Allied Forces who died in the Second World War at Kohima, the capital of Nagaland, India, in April 1944.

 Famous Personalities of Nagaland

-- Neiphiu Rio – he is the present member of parliament from Nagaland.
+He is the present member of parliament from Nagaland.
 He served thrice as Chief Minister of Nagaland.
-He is also the recipient of Mother Teresa Millenium Award (year 2007) for his remarkable contribution to politics.
+He is also the recipient of the Mother Teresa Millenium Award (the year 2007) for his remarkable contribution to politics.

-- K. Sankaranarayanan – A man who has to his name the tenure of serving not just one or two but three major states of India as the Governor
+- K. Sankaranarayanan A man who has to his name the tenure of serving not just one or two but three major states of India

 Facts About Nagaland

-- Nagaland became full fledged 16th state of India on 1 Dec 1963.
+- Nagaland became the full-fledged 16th state of India on 1 Dec 1963.

-- This state borders with Assam in northwest, Arunachal Pradesh in north and Manipur in south.
-It also shares international boundary with Myanmar.
+- This state borders with Assam in the northwest, Arunachal Pradesh in north and Manipur in the south.
+It also shares an international boundary with Myanmar.